squidboo/stories/The_Secret_Society_of_FUN.md

 # The Secret Society of F.U.N.

 ## Chapter 1

-On the opening the secret society I was terrified.
-Terrified.
-Sure, this was not my first time in a public spotlight, but it was the scariest.
-Millions of people would be watching me!
-OK, maybe not millions, but thousands!
-Alright, alright!
-Perhaps I'm over-exaggerating, but heh!
-Life is hard being a child genius!

-With the crowds hands pumping like mad, it was going to be hard to resist the urge to join them, watching in awe the opener of the F.U.N. secret society!
-But, unfortunately I had a reputation to uphold, a chance to prove my great, great grandfather's blood still pumped through my veins.
-Great, great grandfather is a military tactist, or should I say *the* military tactist.
-Out-smarted those foolish Germans many a time he did, him and his automatic bombs, self-digging trenches and code-cracking machines, he had it all!

-Unfortunately he could not prevent fate, he died of a broken heart, they say, longing for the love of his life.
-Dead as a dead thing.
-Completely cold.
-But his bloodline still lives on.
-Through me.

-Anyway, enough of the chat, those smiley face curtains aren't going to wait!
-Stepping out through these curtains is the next big step of my life!

-Crowds applaud wildly as I stepped on to the stage, and I am refuelled with confidence.
-I smile and wave at the onlooking crowds, TV companies refusing my orders to stay away and flashing cameras and microphones all around.
-Several security guards line the stage, each with a snarling dog pulling at their leads.
-Time to cut the ribbon, the secret F.U.N. society is open!
-So much for the cameras, and secret indeed!

-## Chapter 2

 Fun fact: Did you know F.U.N. stands for Fun Unit of Natural happiness?